AgustinPardo/BacSixTnS/README.md

 Considerations: Most of your reads should successfully merge.
 If a majority of reads failed to merge, you may need to revisit the truncLen parameter used in the filtering step and make sure that the truncated reads span your amplicon.

 ## Track reads through the pipeline
-The lost of reads of each step of the pipeline ("input", "filtered", "denoisedF", "denoisedR", "merged") is tracked in a file for each sample(track_sample)
+The lost of reads of each step of the pipeline ("input", "filtered", "denoisedF", "denoisedR", "merged") is tracked in a file for each sample (track_Sample1, track_Sample2, ...).

 ## Remove chimeras
 ```R